vcapillo/vcapillo.github.io/about.md

 ---
+title: About
 layout: post
-title: About
 ---
 This is an example page!

-Actually, it has the same layout of a post...
+Actually, it has the same layout of a post...++

+Game